Courses in Accounting

 B ACC 222 Cost Accounting Systems for Managerial Decisions (3)

 This course will provide an introduction to management accounting.
 Emphasis will be on how managers use externally reported and internal financial information in the decision making process.
 Topics include product costing, activity based costing, variable costing, job order costing, budgeting, cost-volume-profit relationships, and performance measurements and evaluation.
 Prerequisite(s): B ACC 211.
-Offered spring semester only.

 T ACC 251 Fraud Examination (3)